JackPikatea/pikatea-documentation/docs/AssemblyGuides/longboi.md

 <!-- <div style="background-color: yellow; color: black;">If your product is listed under the "Assembly Guides" on the left, disregard this universal guide and follow the specific one instead.</div> -->

 # NOTE This guide is a work in progress

+<div style="background-color: yellow;">The long boi is printed in PLA plastic which has a low enough glass transition tempurature to deform in a hot environment like a car or outside on a hot sunny day. <br><br><strong>DO NOT LEAVE YOUR PRINTED KEYBOARD IN A HOT, UNCONDITIONED AREA FOR EXTENDED PERIODS OF TIME.</strong></div>

 ## Flash the MCU